 Tsoubanos enjoyed success in the professional ranks during her career.
 Her doubles ranking rose as high as 126, winning four doubles titles while on tour.
 She made the doubles semifinals or better 23 times while on the International Tennis Federation circuit.

-In 2005-2006, the Vanderbilt assistant played two seasons of World Team Tennis for her hometown team, the St. Louis Aces.
+In 2005-2006, the Vanderbilt associate head coach played two seasons of World Team Tennis for her hometown team, the St. Louis Aces.
 While playing for the Aces, she scored doubles wins over such players as Anna Kournikova and Meghann Shaughnessy.